-Remember, prevention is key to keep these potentially fatal accidents from happening to your pet.
+Remember, prevention is key to keeping these potentially fatal accidents from happening to your pet.
 But should your cat come into contact with any of the toxic plants listed above, stop what you’re doing and rush them to the vet immediately.

-Keep in mind, not all plants are bad!
+Keep in mind, that not all plants are bad!
 There are plants and grasses which are safe in small quantities!